 The drop-down menu is also where you will find your archived chats, another way to get to your profile and status, as well as the option to start a new group.
 The settings are also within this menu, consisting of access to any blocked contacts and notification preferences, including turning sound on or off, as well as choosing whether or not to show previews.

 Hovering over each individual chat in the main screen will also bring up a small arrow for that particular chat, offering a couple more options.
-You can archive a chat, mute it, delete it or mark it as unread from here.
+You can archive a chat, pin it, mute it, delete it or mark it as unread from here.

 Emojis are also available on the WhatsApp desktop app.
 You'll find these in the same place as you would on the smartphone app, on the side of the box where you type a new message.
+The paperclip symbol for attaching any media also lives here.